0x1eef/trip.rb/README.md

 Trip will listen for method call and return events from methods implemented in either C or Ruby by default.
 The first argument given to `Trip.new` can specify a list of event names to listen for other than the defaults.
 All events can be can be included by using `Trip.new('*') { ... }`.
 A full list of event names can be found in the [Trip::Event docs](https://0x1eef.github.io/x/trip.rb/Trip/Event.html).
-The following example uses `trip.resume` to both start and resume the tracer - without calling `trip.start`, and only listens for call and return events from methods implemented in Ruby:

 ```ruby
 require "trip"